HOW TO FUND YOUR STUDY ABROAD PROGRAM

 Dependence on degree completion

-Education loan can prove to be a massive pressure if the student is unable to complete his education due to some unanticipated circumstance.
+An education loan can prove to be a massive pressure if the student is unable to complete his/her education due to some unanticipated circumstance.
+However, this is an exceptional situation and rarely occurs.

 Inability to analyze the risks